Karnowski-N/ML-Based-Gain-Predictions-DC-Motor/README.md

 Each training case is based off a "score", which I later found that the variable J is the proper control systems syntax.
 The score is based off of if the response has a lower tracking error, less overshoot, less final error, less control effort, and less late error.
 All PID gains are tested based off of this system.

 The score really only tells us what is good for this case of motor.
-The search/prediction is pretty narrow.
+The search/prediction is pretty narrow, so future work involves mutliple cases of motors.

 Downloads: